cscosu/bootcamp-resources/crypto/crypto-NOTES.md

 ## Encoding

-- Data is represented as a sequence of 1's and 0's.
+- Data is represented as a sequence of 1's and 0's
-- Each binary digit is a bit.
+- We call each binary digit a bit

-- Usually we group them into 8 known as bytes
+- Usually we group them into 8: known as bytes
 - The value of a byte ranges from 0 to 255

 - Representing integers in binary is intuitive.
 Just convert to base 10 to see